lukso-network/docs/docs/tools/services/relayer-developer.md

 :::

-The LUKSO Relayer API provides developers with powerful tools to create and manage Universal Profiles, as well as facilitate gasless transactions for users by registering.
+The LUKSO Relayer API allows developer to create and manage Universal Profiles, as well as facilitate gasless transactions for users by registering.

 ## Key Features